 - Typically have pain from the back radiating down the lateral aspect of the leg (tensor fascia lata), often have symptoms on initial movement or symptoms that are relieved by sitting rather than standing

-- By definition, is less than 14 days duration and patients often present within hours.
+- Clinical features that are less than 14 days duration, often presenting within hours.

 *Acute-on-chronic ischaemia is more complex condition whereby there is an acute often embolic event in a patient with previous peripheral arterial disease.
 These patients are sub-classified as they typically have a longer duration in which the limb is salvageable.

 Any critical limb threatening ischaemi (in the presence of a femoral pulse) should have initial radiological assessment with a Doppler ultrasound, used to assess the severity and anatomical location of any occlusion.
-Further imaging can be achieved via CT angiography or magnetic resonance angiogram (MRA).
+Further imaging can be achieved via CT angiography or MR angiography (MRA).

 Due to concurrent cardiovascular risk factors seen in patients with chronic limb ischaemia, patients should also have a cardiovascular risk assessment.
 This includes blood pressure, blood glucose, lipid profile and ECG.

 Most patients with chronic limb ischaemia require cardiovascular risk factor modification: